Nondischargeable Debts in Bankruptcy – Machi & Associates, P.C. Arlington Texas Most Trusted Bankruptcy Law Office

 3. Debts Owed due to Criminal Actions or Lawsuits

-5. Fines Owed to the Government
+5. Fines and Penalties Owed to the Government

 6. Payments Owed to a Pension or Profit-Sharing System